rihz/xiv-multitool/README.md

 An all-in-one companion application for Final Fantasy XIV

 # Tools
-The following tools can be accessed from XIV MULTITOOL:
+The following tools will be accessible from XIV MULTITOOL:

 # XIV CHECKLIST
 Completionist's checklist for all things doable in Final Fantasy XIV